AndreiChertkov/teneva_bm/workflow.md

 4. Add a description of the new benchmark to section `Available benchmarks`  of the `README.md` file.

-5. Update the package version.
+5. Use the new benchmark locally until the next library version update.

 > Please use underscore prefixes for all new class instance variables and functions created in the benchmark (e.g., `_temperature`) so that there is no name conflict with the base class `Bm`.